Dead to Rights: Dead to Rights

+Dead to Rights (Game Boy Advance)

+A top-down shooter based loosely on the original game.

 Dead to Rights II

 Dead to Rights II, the second game in the series, is a prequel to the first game, developed by Widescreen Games and released for Microsoft Windows, Xbox, and PlayStation 2.
 The game retains many of the original game's gameplay elements.
 It focuses on Jack and Shadow searching for a reputable judge and a kidnapped friend of Jack's father.

 Dead to Rights: Reckoning

 Dead to Rights: Reckoning, the third game in the series, was developed by Rebellion Developments and was released for the PlayStation Portable.
 It serves as a prequel to Dead to Rights II, making it chronologically the earliest in the series.
 It focuses on Jack Slate rescuing the kidnapped daughter of a Grant City official.

 Dead to Rights: Retribution

 Dead to Rights: Retribution is a reboot of the series and the fourth installment overall, focusing on vice officer Jack Slate and his canine companion Shadow exposing criminal elements in the crumbling metropolis of Grant City.
 For the first time in the series, players can fight as Shadow.